Call for Proposals

 DCDT is concerned with ensuring practitioners are able to implement evidence- based practices and that the field continues to guide both policy and research.
 We encourage practitioners and researchers to submit proposals.

 |April 1, 2023||Call for Proposals closes (Late proposals will not be accepted)|

 |June 15, 2023||Proposal Selection Notifications sent to the email address provided by the Primary Presenter|

 |September 1, 2023||All Presenters must register to be included in the conference program|

 |October 10, 2023||All Session Handouts/Materials must be uploaded by all presenters|

 DCDT is committed to providing informative, engaging, applicable, interactive, world-class sessions presented by leaders in the field, content experts, researchers, and practitioners from across the nation and around the world.

-Thank you for your interest in submitting a proposal for DCDT Arkansas Fall 2022!
+Thank you for your interest in submitting a proposal for DCDT Reno Fall 2023!